SebastianTirsen/ms4-vintage-furniture/README.md

 The performance for mobile use was scored as:

-Performance 74 Accessibility 94 Best Practices 87 SEO 92
+Performance 67 Accessibility 86 Best Practices 92 SEO 83

 The performance for desktop use was scored as:

-Performance 95 Accessibility 92 Best Practices 87 SEO 90
+Performance 91 Accessibility 79 Best Practices 92 SEO 80

-Most important issues to improve Performance was to remove resources that blocks rendering.
+Most important issues to improve Performance was to send pictures in more modern formats than jpeg or png.

 **Navigation Links**